10 Reasons Why The UK Gambling Industry Keeps Growing

 The global casino industry has experienced significant growth over the last few decades.

+This upward trend is mainly due to the wave of legalisation of betting activities and the adaptation of mobile devices.
 The latest UK gambling industry statistics from 2021 reveal the worldwide gambling industry worth has reached £191 billion, of which £50 billion is from online gambling.

 For comparison, in 2019, the online market contributed £43 billion.